5 Places to See Glowworms in New Zealand – Paid & Free!

-I became fascinated with glowworms in New Zealand after learning about them while on a working holiday there.
+I became fascinated with glowworms after learning about them while on a working holiday in New Zealand.

-If you’re interested in where you can see glowworms in New Zealand, don’t worry, I got you covered.
-Scroll down to read about my glowworm experience at Waitomo Caves.
-Plus, a few awesome travel bloggers shared their first-hand experiences with little creatures in different spots around the country.
+If you’re interested in where you can see glowworms in New Zealand, don’t worry; I’ve got you covered.
+Scroll down to read about my glowworm experience at Waitomo Caves, as well as a few first-hand experiences with little creatures in different spots around the country from some fellow travel bloggers.

-In typical nerd fashion, I researched everything there is to know about glowworms in New Zealand, and what I learned was pretty neat.
+In typical nerd fashion, I researched everything there is to know about New Zealand glowworms, and what I learned was pretty neat.
 I can’t possibly keep all this juicy information to myself.
-So, keep scrolling all the way down to read all that I learned about what glowworms are, how they work, and where they live.
+So, keep scrolling all the way down to read what I learned about what they are, how they glow, and where they live.
 You know, the nerdy nature stuff that I love!

 1. Waitomo Caves Boat Ride ($)